Government Brings Forward the 5% First Home Buyer Deposit Scheme

 • Access higher property price caps than in earlier versions of the scheme

-• Sydney: Property cap up to $1.5 million
+• Sydney: Up to $1.5 million

-• Melbourne: Property cap up to $950,000
+• Melbourne: Up to $950,000

-• Brisbane: Property cap up to $1 million
+• Brisbane: Up to $1 million

 This opens opportunities in markets where prices were previously too high for first home buyer schemes.